HViktorTsoi/alpha_lidar/README.md

 #### 3D printing instructions

-Our CAD models are optimized for 3D printing to facilitate rapid prototyping and reproduction.
+Our CAD models are optimized for 3D printing to facilitate rapid prototyping and reproducing.
-The parameters for the 3D printer are as follows.
+The key parameters for the 3D printer are:

 - **Printing material:** Lanbo PLA+
 - **Temperature:** 200C